 Clearance of surface soil was monitored in Areas 1 and 2 (mainly the concrete batching plant and underground water tank location) which is around 60% of the actual bulk earthwork.
-All monitoring areas were filed walked after clearance and no archaeological material was identified.
+All monitoring areas were investigated after vegetation clearance and no archaeological material was identified.
 A thirty minute video of the works was recorded.
 No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006).

 - 5.4.4 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme could be further delay to next dry season.
 Under the EP requirement, construction works within the buffer zone area is restricted within the November to March.
-As no temporary bridge was being constructed within the Streams B and C buffer zone areas, no construction work at southern part of Kau Sai Chau is expected unless the successfully application for the Variation of EP. - 5.4.5 The next reporting month is expected to be delayed further to November 2006.
-No further excavation outside the Areas 1 & 2 at Hole 2 was being carried out up to this reporting month.
+As no temporary bridge was being constructed within the Streams B and C buffer zone areas, no construction work at southern part of Kau Sai Chau is expected unless the successfully application for the Variation of EP. - 5.4.5 The Variation of Environmental Permit for the construction of temporary crossings at Stream B2 was approved on 18th August 2006.
+Construction of haul road and temporary crossings at Stream B were started from 22nd August 2006 during this reporting month.
+Bulk earthwork at concerned watching brief area will be commenced in late September 2006 after haul road formation.
+Archaeological watching brief monitoring will resumed on next reporting month.